 Total: 1 hour forty minutes

-Admiration and appreciation:
+Admiration and appreciation

 Every day find some way to let your partner know how important and special they are to you.
 This communicates your sincere appreciation in a way that will be meaningful for them.
 Make it your business to discover whether your partner feels appreciated by words, actions, small gifts, touch or spending time with them and give it to them daily.
-Tatkin (2011) says that “the most powerful sustenance available to us is another person who’s interested and who cares” and who shows that to us in small but constant ways.
+Tatkin (2011) says that “the most powerful sustenance available to us is another person who’s interested and who cares” and who shows that to us in small but consistent ways.

 Time: 5 minutes a day over 7 days